Spire.Office Knowledgebase Page 25 | E-iceblue

 To fully experience the capabilities of Spire.Doc for JavaScript without any evaluation limitations, you can request a free 30-day trial license.

-To get started with applying fonts in Word in a React application, you can either download Spire.Doc for JavaScript from our website or install it via npm with the following command:
+To get started with converting text to numbers and numbers to text in Excel in a React application, you can either download Spire.XLS for JavaScript from our website or install it via npm with the following command:

-• Create a Document object using the wasmModule.Document.Create() method.
+• Create a Workbook object using the new wasmModule.Workbook() method.

-• Load the Word file using the Document.LoadFromFile() method.
+• Load the Excel file using the Workbook.LoadFromFile() method.

-• Add a paragraph to the document using the Document.LastSection.AddParagraph() method.
+• Get a specific worksheet using the Workbook.Worksheets.get(index) method.

-• Apply the style to the paragraph using the Paragraph.ApplyStyle() method.
+• Save the resulting workbook using the Workbook.SaveToFile() method.

 • JavaScript